 You may find this library useful for the following purposes:

 The CFFI and bordeaux-threads libraries are used to ease porting between lisp implementations.
-The mixer component of Mixalot relies on ALSA and as such will only run on Linux systems.
+The mixer component of Mixalot chooses at compile time to use ALSA (on Linux) or libao (everywhere else) and should be able to produce audio on any platform supported by libao.
 In order to be useful in an application, the mixer must also run in its own (native) thread.
-Therefore, the mixalot and mixalot-mp3 systems are currently usable only on SBCL (w/sb-thread) and Clozure Common Lisp under Linux.
-The mpg123-ffi system should be usable on any lisp that supports CFFI.
+Therefore, the mixalot and mixalot-mp3 systems should be usable on CL implementations capable of running multiple threads, on Linux or platforms supported by libao.
+It has been tested and is known to work in the following configurations:

 Mixalot implements an audio mixer which handles the mixing of multiple audio streams and playback through ALSA.
 Once created, a mixer runs in its own thread of execution, and other threads can add and remove audio streamers at any time.
 The terms "stream" and "streamer" are used interchangeably here, but the concrete objects in the lisp system are labelled "streamers" to avoid confusion with the Common Lisp stream classes.